 - obtaining credit reports from a credit reporting agency to assess applications for credit or a cheque cashing facility;

-- to fulfil our legal obligations under legislation such as that stated in paragraph 2.6 above.
+- to fulfil our legal obligations under legislation such as that stated in the section headed “Collecting information required by law” above.

 Casino Canberra may collect and use personal information to promote and market third party’s or our own products and services, promotions and upcoming events (including, for example, by way of direct mail, telemarketing, targeted digital advertising, SMS, MMS messages, and notifications and alerts to your mobile device).